Swedish Ardennes: Characteristics

-History
+Breed history

 Swedish Ardennes horses were developed by crossing imported Ardennes horses (a heavy draft breed from Belgium and northern France) with the North Swedish Horse.
 In 1872, Count C.G.
 Wrangel began importing Ardennes horses and by 1880, Ardennes imports and crossbreds had made inroads across south and central Sweden.
 The goal was to improve on the size and strength of native Swedish horses; to this end, a studbook was established in 1901.

+The population declined in the early 1900s as agriculture was modernized with machinery.
+In the 1970s, the Swedish Ardennes still makes up the largest proportion of Sweden's registered purebred stallions.

+Serious conservation efforts started to take place in the 1970s and 1980s, and as of 2025 the responsibility of preservation is managed by the Swedish Board of Agriculture.
+The breed registry is managed by Avelsföreningen Svenska Ardennerhästen (Swedish Ardennes Horse Breeding Association), and horses must pass strict evaluations and DNA tests to qualify for registration.
+In 2018 there were about 700 registered mares in Sweden, and in 2020 159 foals were born.

 Uses

 Although farming is now done with machinery (except on remote hill farms), the Swedish Ardennes is still popular as a cart horse; it is also used for hauling timber in mountain areas inaccessible by machinery.
-Despite the increasing mechanization of agriculture and forestry, the Swedish Ardennes still makes up the largest proportion of Sweden's registered purebred stallions.